-Condition No. Condition / Requirement Comment / Finding Compliant Status & Recommendation PKCT Response/Action completed by 31/12/2017 July 2018 Action Status: Complete.
-PKCT website design was updated based n IC format and other coal terminals in Newcastle.
+Condition No. Condition / Requirement Comment / Finding Compliant Status & Recommendation PKCT Response/Action AEMRs and IEAs. to improve ease of navigation for the public.
+Action by: PKCT Environmental Specialist Completion Date: Review and upgrade completed by 31/12/2017 July 2020 Action Status: Complete.
+PKCT website design was updated based on IC format and other coal terminals in Newcastle.
 A "Regulatory Documents" page has been added to the website that includes a list of all relevant legal documents and reports.